factor/factor/basis/compiler/cfg/register-allocation/chordal/README.md

   join with more live phis than registers remains allocatable.
 Stack-to-stack copies borrow an admissible register, preserving the widest representation used in its class in a separate temporary slot.
 Identical locations need no move.
-Coloring prefers available colors of phi/copy partners without deleting interference edges or merging vertices.
+Exact SSA copies with identical representations share one interval representative; representation changes and phi definitions remain distinct.
+  Initial coloring prefers phi/copy partners, then bounded recoloring revisits late partners.
+Whole two-color connected components may exchange colors only when this strictly reduces unmatched affinities.
+These exchanges preserve every interference edge and the color palette.
 Copy quality can still trail the default allocator's SSA coalescer.
 - Derived-pointer phis receive companion tagged-base phis before liveness.
   These select the matching GC base on each incoming edge; a plain integer edge selects immutable false.
 The local liveness pass seeds these relationships so